BRIVIACT® (brivaracetam) CV is indicated for the treatment of partial-onset seizures in patients 1 month of age and older.

 IMPORTANT SAFETY INFORMATION

 Psychiatric Adverse Reactions: BRIVIACT causes psychiatric adverse reactions, including non-psychotic and psychotic symptoms.
-These events were reported in approximately 13% of patients taking at least 50 mg per day of BRIVIACT compared to 8% of patients taking placebo.
+These events were reported in approximately 13% of adult patients taking at least 50 mg per day of BRIVIACT compared to 8% of adult patients taking placebo.
 A total of 1.7% of adult patients taking BRIVIACT discontinued treatment due to psychiatric reactions compared to 1.3% of patients taking placebo.
+Psychiatric adverse reactions were also observed in open-label pediatric trials and were generally similar to those observed in adults.
 Advise patients to report these symptoms immediately to a healthcare provider.

 Efficacy was observed among patients taking BRIVIACT® who had previously discontinued levetiracetam